 Therefore, I was determined not to publicize it.
-Which might explain why you’ve never seen any annoying ads for my blog interrupting your videos on YouTube or plastered all over billboards along a freeway.
+Which might explain why you’ve never seen any annoying ads for my blog interrupting your videos on YouTube, or plastered all over billboards along some freeway.

-Also, the fact that I didn’t wish to spend thousands of dollars on promoting my blog may have had a little to do with it as well.
+Also, the fact that I didn’t wish to spend thousands of dollars on promoting my blog that way might have had a little to do with it as well.

-Originally I thought about doing a personal journal.
-But, then lightening struck and (aside from the smell of some burnt flesh and the need for some new clothes) I decided I could probably accomplish the exact same thing by doing a blog instead—WITH POSSIBLY EVEN FEWER READERS!
+Originally, though, I thought about doing a personal journal.
+But, then lightening struck and aside from the smell of burnt flesh (and a need for some new clothes) I decided I could probably accomplish the exact same thing by doing a blog instead—WITH POSSIBLY EVEN FEWER READERS!